How to transfer or sync your calendar from iPhone to Android

 SmoothSync for Cloud Calendar app

-The second method in the previous section works perfectly if you are planning to completely abandon the world of the iPhone and enter the better, more exciting, and more flexible world of Android.
+The second method works perfectly if you are planning to completely abandon the world of iPhone and enter the world of Android.
 But, if you intend to use both iPhone and Android, you better have a way to sync calendars between your two phones.

 Thankfully, there’s the SmoothSync for Cloud Calendar app by Marten Gajda.
 It lets you establish an iPhone-to-Android connection for instantaneous calendar syncing from iPhone to Android — but not vice-versa.
 There’s no need for exporting, file downloads, uploads, or importing via web-based interfaces.
 Just set up the app, configure it, and it’s good to go.

-You can get the app from the Google Play Store for about US$3.00, which, I think, is a reasonable price for smooth and seamless syncing of your iPhone calendar to your Android device.
+You can get the app from the Google Play Store for $2.86, which, I think, is a reasonable price for smooth and seamless syncing of your iPhone calendar to your Android device.

 To use the app, first setup your iCloud account on your iPhone and allow it to backup your calendar to the cloud.